-At regular intervals while you are programming, and when you have finished programming (or you've run out of time) and it's showtime, the most important thing is to save the show (see section 2.3.6 on page 30 for instructions).
-It is important to also back up the show by saving it to a USB drive, in case there are problems with the console and you have to swap to a different one.
+At regular intervals while you are programming, and when you have finished programming (or you've run out of time) and it's showtime, the most important thing is to save the show (see section 2.3.7 on page 33 for instructions).
+It is important to also back up the show by saving it to a USB drive, enabling you to swap to a different console if there are problems.